tomcritchlow/tomcritchlow.github.io/_posts/2024-04-16-active-advisor.md

 ## Consulting vs Advising?
 They’re both scams.

 Consulting and advising both get a bad rep. They have negative reputations when people do the bare minimum.
 For consulting, that’s charging $2k / slide and walking away.
-For advisors that’s breezing into a phone call once a month and giving some generic advice.
+For advisors, that’s breezing into a phone call once a month and giving some generic advice.

 For the past 10 years I’ve focused on consulting, and I’ve always done more than the bare minimum.
 The language doesn’t really matter but what that means is that I’ve been focused on larger, more hands-on engagements.
 Typically for bigger companies like The New York Times, Garnter, Atlassian, Google.